 A Community Orchard has been created in the western most field of the Millennium Wood Park nearest Moorway Lane.

-The Derby City Council Parks Department chose and supplied the trees and FOLPs with local school pupils planted them.
-The orchard has several different varieties of
+The Derby City Council Parks Department chose and supplied the trees and FOLPs with local school pupils planted them in the winter of 2011/12.
+The orchard has many different varieties of Apples, Pears

 Damsons, Gages, Plums, Cherries,

 The trees are now producing fruit.
 If it helps we will put up posters explaining when which fruit ripen and when to pick them.